waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

         `find . -name __pycache__ -exec rm -r {} \;`

    * Edit conda recipe "meta.yaml" files to update versions and dependencies
-   * Run `conda build [pkg name] --python=[python version]` where "python version" is currently 3.6 (NOTE: for compatibility it may be necessary to install "conda-build" into the virtual env where the build is being done, rather than the base env.)
+   * Run `conda build [pkg name] [--python=[python version]]` ("python version" is only needed if different than the env's python)
+   * NOTE: for compatibility it may be necessary to install "conda-build" into the virtual env where the build is being done, rather than the base env.

-3. Put conda packages into the local conda repository
+3. Put conda packages into an accessible conda repository

-4. Install conda packages locally
+4. Install conda packages from the conda repository specified in step 3 (which should either be referenced in `.condarc` or specified using `-c`):

         `conda install [app]`

 5. Run pyinstaller on the app-level package -- e.g.:

-        `pyinstaller app.spec`
+        `pyinstaller [app].spec`

-   ... where "app.spec" is the pyinstaller spec file for the app.
+   ... where "app.spec" is the pyinstaller spec file for the app, created by running pyinstaller and then modifying as necessary.

 6. Test the .exe:

-   * cd to the "dist" directory, and to the app subdirectory
+   * cd to the "dist" directory, and to the app subdirectory, whose name is specified in the spec file
-   * `./run_app.exe`
+   * execute the command:

+        `./run_[app].exe`

 7. Use Inno Setup to build the "setup.exe" installer for Windows.